 Is the cold winter weather making you feel blurgh?
 Are you left wondering how can I stop feeling so tired?

-- Hydrate.
 Drinking cold water isn’t very appealing when it’s 2ºC outside!
 So your fluid intake is likely to already be a little on the low side.
-Couple this with the effects of central heating and perhaps a snotty cold = dehydration.
+Add this to the effects of central heating and perhaps a snotty cold = dehydration.
 Even being slightly dehydrated will cause you to become sleepy and less productive.
-So start drinking tea/coffee/lemon in hot water/plain hot water/herbal teas and get hydrated![spacer height=”20px”]
+So start drinking more and keep note of how much you are having.

-- ‘Winter’ Food.
-Gone are the days where you pine for a refreshing lunch time salad, instead you are ALL over the carbs: stews, pies, roast….yes…winter!
-So all these foods are healthy in the right amounts, but portion size can be a problem.
-Carbohydrates do increase blood sugar levels so large portions will cause more of spike, followed by a huge dip.
+Gone are the days where you pine for a refreshing salads, instead you are ALL over the carbs: stews, pies, roast….yes…winter!
+All these foods are healthy in the right amounts, but portion size can be a problem.
+Carbohydrates do increase blood sugar levels, so large portions will cause more of spike, followed by a huge dip.
 Ever wondered why you are so sleepy after lunch?
-So to combat this, check portions, keep your veggies up and be a mindful eater.[spacer height=”20px”]
+To combat this, check portions, keep your veggies up and be a mindful eater!

 Exercise is a great energy booster, as we are often mentally but not physically tired.
 Generally, people who exercise, do so after or before work and unfortunately for the 9-5 worker, these are the coldest times of the day.
 Motivating yourself to exercise can be tough going at the best of times without it being -2ºC.
 So either you do not bother and undo all that good work over summer or invest in some appropriate clothing and just get on with it.
 Why not join a class so you feel more obligated to go?
 Or switch your routine up for an exercise DVD at home?